schteppe/cannon.js/examples/README.markdown

 mesh.useQuaternion = true;
 ```

+*Note:* On the latest version of Three.js (r59) useQuaternion is true by default.

 Then it gets really simple to copy over position+orientation data to the Three.js mesh:
 ```javascript
 rigidbody.position.copy(mesh.position);